mikejsdev/mocha-param/README.md

 # Basic Usage

-Simply use 'itParam' instaead of the standard mocha 'it' function and pass in some data.
+Simply use 'itParam' instead of the standard mocha 'it' function and pass in some data.

 ```javascript
 var itParam = require('mocha-param').itParam;